 Patrick Debois, one of the IT industry’s gurus, created the term “DevOps” in 2009.
 DevOps is a word that combines the terms “development” and “operations” to denote a collaborative or shared approach to a company’s software development and IT operations teams’ activities.
 A DevOps deployment methodology stems from an Agile approach to software development.
 It builds on the cross-functional approach to building and deploying applications in a shorter and more iterative manner.

-How does DevOps Work?
+How does DevOps for Business Work?

 When a problem arises, they begin to blame each other rather than find a solution.
 This disconnect between these two divisions is extremely harmful and causes a slew of issues for software development firms.